 - If your filling seems soupy, like heavy cream, let it continue to simmer until it is thick enough to coat the back of a wooden spoon.
 To speed up the thickening process, scoop out about ¼ cup of the sauce and whisk in a tablespoon or two of flour until no more lumps remain, then whisk this mixture back into the dutch oven.

 - If the filling seems too thick, whisk in some additional broth to thin it out again.

 - You can use store-bought chicken stock or if you want to make this dish really special make your own super simple slow cooker chicken stock.

-The pie can be assembled up to one day in advance.
-Store in the refrigerator until you are ready to bake.
+The easy ham pot pie can be assembled up to one day in advance.
+Store, covered, in the refrigerator until you are ready to bake.
 Add an additional 10 minutes to the baking time.

-- Carrots, or any other Spring vegetable that is not already included in this pot pie.
+- Carrots, or any other Spring vegetables that are not already included in this pot pie.